angrykim/agusmakmun.github.io/_posts/2018-06-10-Feature_engineering_strategy_for_credit_card_fraud.md

 <center><img src="/static/img/PeriodicTime-Formula3.png" width="75%"></center>

-So far, It seems really reasonable for us to use so let's implement it in Python code.
+So far, It seems really reasonable for us to use.

+so let's implement it in Python.

-To better understand the code, I splitted it into some specific parts.
+To better understand the code, I splitted the concept into several parts.

 + **Sample(pure) code**